 How it Works

 As lighting technology evolves, industry leaders like Universal Lighting Technologies (ULT) and Douglas Lighting Controls (DLC) are working to offer Intelligent connected lighting solutions and cutting-edge technology, marrying the best of both worlds.
-Together, both companies makeup Panasonic Lighting Technologies Americas, Inc. (PLTA), North American high-volume manufacturer of digital lighting systems and components.
+Together, both companies are North American high-volume manufacturers of digital lighting systems and components.

-In keeping with the digital transformation, PLTA now offers a Digital Ceilings product, composed of Intelligent Fixture Sensors (IFS) and Intelligent Fixture Controllers (IFC).
+In keeping with the digital transformation, we now offer a Digital Ceilings product, composed of Intelligent Fixture Sensors (IFS) and Intelligent Fixture Controllers (IFC).
 Because overhead lighting is virtually everywhere, these fixtures serve up the perfect opportunity to utilize essential technology to power new devices and perform next level functions.

 These fixtures rely on the power of wireless technology called Bluetooth LE (BLE) Mesh, are highly secure and flexible.
 BLE Mesh is the chosen network protocol for PLTA.
 This technology controls not only lighting, but also acts as a backhaul for data generated in the ceiling, while performing as an overhead beacon for Indoor Positioning Systems (IPS).

 Smart Building Solutions